robinhood/faust/docs/userguide/application.rst

         We use :keyword:`lambda` in the first example, and a generator expression in the latter example.
-This way you can safely import the module containing this app without forcing the Django settings machinery to be initialized (i.e. settings imported).
+This way you can safely import the module containing this app, without forcing the Django settings machinery to be initialized (i.e. settings imported).

     .. tip::